-Applied Materials's shares were split on a 2:1 basis on 16 April 2002.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+Applied Materials's shares were split on a 2:1 basis on 17 April 2002.
+So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your Applied Materials shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Applied Materials shares which in turn could have impacted Applied Materials's share price.

 Applied Materials share price volatility

-Over the last 12 months, Applied Materials's shares have ranged in value from as little as US$56.3924 up to US$145.4791.
+Over the last 12 months, Applied Materials's shares have ranged in value from as little as US$87.62 up to US$166.3525.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Applied Materials's is 1.4372.
-This would suggest that Applied Materials's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (NASDAQ average) beta is 1, while Applied Materials's is 1.4338.
+This would suggest that Applied Materials's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Applied Materials overview

 Applied Materials, Inc. provides manufacturing equipment, services, and software to the semiconductor, display, and related industries.
 It operates through three segments: Semiconductor Systems, Applied Global Services, and Display and Adjacent Markets.
 The Semiconductor Systems segment develops, manufactures, and sells various manufacturing equipment that is used to fabricate semiconductor chips or integrated circuits.
 This segment also offers various technologies, including epitaxy, ion implantation, oxidation/nitridation, rapid thermal processing, physical vapor deposition, chemical vapor deposition, chemical mechanical planarization, electrochemical deposition, atomic layer deposition, etching, and selective deposition and removal, as well as metrology and inspection tools.
 The Applied Global Services segment provides integrated solutions to optimize equipment and fab performance and productivity comprising spares, upgrades, services, remanufactured earlier generation equipment, and factory automation software for semiconductor, display, and other products.
-The Display and Adjacent Markets segment offers products for manufacturing liquid crystal displays; organic light-emitting diodes; and other display technologies for TVs, monitors, laptops, personal computers, electronic tablets, smart phones, and other consumer-oriented devices, as well as equipment for processing flexible substrates.
+The Display and Adjacent Markets segment offers products for manufacturing liquid crystal displays; organic light-emitting diodes; and other display technologies for TVs, monitors, laptops, personal computers, electronic tablets, smart phones, and other consumer-oriented devices.
 The company operates in the United States, China, Korea, Taiwan, Japan, Southeast Asia, and Europe.
-Applied Materials, Inc. was founded in 1967 and is headquartered in Santa Clara, California.
+Applied Materials, Inc. was incorporated in 1967 and is headquartered in Santa Clara, California.